 Signs and Symptoms of Cocaine Addiction

 Cocaine symptoms will differ between individuals depending on the amount of cocaine they are consuming and how long they have been using it.
+Symptoms can develop over a period of time and may not be apparent straight away to family members or friends.

 However, there are common behavioural and physical signs you can look out for if you suspect a loved one is suffering from addiction.
 These include: